aws-samples/serverless-webapp-mono-repo-ci-cd-java/README.md

 # serverless-webapp-ci-cd-java

+__Status__: _Work-in-progress.
+Please create issues or pull requests if you have ideas for improvement._

 Use AWS Serverless stack to build a full fledged web application with both backend and frontend hosted inside a same mono repo.